LAVR @ LAK25

 • Position papers (5-6 pages) introducing new points of view in the workshop topics or summarising the experience of a group in the field, also welcome practitioner reports describing experience or challenges of using and implementing analytics in virtual reality in education.

 Further, based on the feedback from last year, we accept project and demo submissions to strengthen the link between research and practitioners.
 These have lower requirements without the need for rigorous evaluation required for research papers.
-As such they do not meet the requirements needed for publishing in CEUR proceedings.
-Those will be given space to present at the workshop and the short contribution will be published on this website.
+As such they do not meet the requirements for publishing in CEUR proceedings.
+Those will be given space to present at the workshop, the short contribution will be published on this website and the publications server of the RWTH Aachen University.
+Your contribution will be assigned a stable address and can be viewed worldwide and reliably cited.

 • Project description (1-2 pages) in their initial stages that can demonstrate their innovative potential for further analytics